-Conditions of a sale may not be modified once the sale has commenced.
-The sale is considered to have commenced once the pre-sale announcement is begun.
+Conditions of a sale may not be changed once the sale has commenced.
+The sale is considered to have started once the pre-sale announcement is begun.
 At that point, the plaintiff may not cancel a sale or change the conditions of a sale (splitting of items into multiple sale lots for example).

-All items are subject to sale cancellation at any time prior to commencement of the sale.
+All items are subject to sale cancellation at any time prior to the start of the sale.
 Cancellations will be announced as part of the sale announcement.

 Any person, other than a plaintiff, desiring to bid, must complete a Bidder Information Record (BIR) prior to the sale.
 The bidder will submit the record to the Sales Clerk when the first bid is made.
-Persons functioning as an agent must complete a separate BIR for each individual/organization represented, and must indicate which entity they represent when making a bid.
+Persons who are acting as an agent or a bidder must complete a separate BIR for each individual/organization represented, and must indicate which entity they represent when making a bid.